HybridDog/sumpf/README.md

 TODO:
-— maybe add some not ruined swamp huts
+— find out fitting values for ruined and hut chance
-— fix wall position list order (maybe)
+— add dried, rotten grass roofing nodes for the ruined hut